astropy/astropy/docs/fits/users_guide/users_verification.rst

 not fixable, it will throw an exception.

 The principle behind fixing is to do no harm.
-For example, it is plausible to 'fix' a Card with a keyword name like 'P.I.' by deleting it, but PyFITS will not take such action to hurt the integrity of the data.
+For example, it is plausible to 'fix' a Card with a keyword name like 'P.I.' by deleting it, but Astropy will not take such action to hurt the integrity of the data.

-Not all fixes may be the "correct" fix, but at least PyFITS will try to make the fix in such a way that it will not throw off other FITS readers.
+Not all fixes may be the "correct" fix, but at least Astropy will try to make the fix in such a way that it will not throw off other FITS readers.

 **silentfix**